 We try to box God neatly into our ideas of how things should be done and God says “My thoughts are nothing like your thoughts, And my ways are far beyond anything you could imagine.”
 Isaiah 55:8

-I was chatting to someone yesterday and in the course of the conversation my friend mentioned that before phoning me they’d been having their ‘quiet time’.
+I was chatting to someone yesterday and in the course of the conversation my friend mentioned that before phoning me she had been having her ‘quiet time’.
 I asked “What’s God speaking to you about at the moment?” and my friend said “Well, nothing really”.

 God always speaks to us.
 You and I just need to learn how to listen.